-(1) Amortization and depreciation of property, plant and equipment and intangible assets is a non-cash expense and therefore does not require any cash outlay by the Company.

-- (2) These include awards that are settled though shares issued from treasury and generally do not require any cash outlay by the Company and are excluded to provide investors with a greater visibility to the underlying performance of operations. - (3) Foreign exchange gains or losses arise from fluctuations in foreign exchange rates of the currencies we transact in, which are driven by macro-economic conditions that are generally not reflective of our business operations. - (4) Finance income, net is total finance income net of finance expenses and does not relate to costs to operate our ongoing operations. - (5) Non-recurring impairment and restructuring costs do not form part of the costs to operate our ongoing operations and are not expected to reoccur in the future. - (6) Government grants are excluded as they relate to grants received by the Company from governments under COVID-19 relief and stimulus programs, they do not relate to revenues received from business operations and are non-recurring. - (7) Discontinued operations relate to NutraDried, which is in the process of an orderly wind-down and not part of the Company's continuing operations.
+- (1) Amortization and depreciation of property, plant and equipment and intangible assets is a non-cash expense and therefore does not require any cash outlay by the Company. - (2) These include awards that are settled though shares issued from treasury and generally do not require any cash outlay by the Company and are excluded to provide investors with a greater visibility to the underlying performance of operations. - (3) Foreign exchange gains or losses arise from fluctuations in foreign exchange rates of the currencies we transact in, which are driven by macro-economic conditions that are generally not reflective of our business operations. - (4) Finance income and finance expenses do not relate to costs to operate our ongoing operations. - (5) Non-recurring impairment and restructuring costs do not form part of the costs to operate our ongoing operations and are not expected to reoccur in the future. - (6) Government grants are excluded as they relate to grants received by the Company from governments under COVID-19 relief and stimulus programs, they do not relate to revenues received from business operations and are non-recurring. - (7) Discontinued operations relate to NutraDried, which is in the process of an orderly wind-down and not part of the Company's continuing operations.